 “The taxi industry has had some bad press recently so a scheme like this really does help to raise standards and provide reassurance for the public.”

 Andrew Jessop, the operator of All Journey Solutions which is an executive vehicle hire company based in Beverley, said: “I’d urge everyone to take part in this scheme – it doesn’t cost anything to complete but has great benefits.

 “I think it’s a good scheme to try and raise the standards and this accreditation shows the company take public safety seriously.”

-East Riding of Yorkshire Council’s Licensing Team are putting plans in place to keep customers and drivers safe and urging festive party-goers to make sure they plan ahead and only use legitimate and licensed taxis.
+East Riding of Yorkshire Council’s licensing team is putting plans in place to keep customers and drivers safe and urging festive party-goers to make sure they plan ahead and only use legitimate and licensed taxis.

 ‘Get home safe tonight’ stickers will be prominently displayed in all licensed vehicles to help remind the public.
 Safety posters and stickers will also be displayed in a range of premises from public houses to restaurant, takeaways, colleges, theatres and public spaces.

-The Licensing Team has issued the following important information and advice for people using taxis or private hire vehicles:
+The team has issued the following important information and advice for people using taxis or private hire vehicles:

 - Private hire vehicles must always be booked in advance and display a plate on the back of the vehicle – East Riding licensed vehicles have yellow oval stickers on the front passenger doors saying "pre-booked" only

 - All licensed drivers should have a driver's identity badge issued by the relevant council, which should be prominently displayed at all times